mhpeash/Android-Runtime-Permission/Readme.txt

-This Activity is copyed from below url https://codinginflow.com/tutorials/android/run-time-permission-request
+Android Runtime permission.Full process has been descrived in below link which is copied from https://codinginflow.com/" site.

+https://codinginflow.com/tutorials/android/run-time-permission-request